rundeck/docs/docs/learning/howto/cross-account-aws-ssm.md

 :::

 ### Add Trust Policy
-In order for Process Automation to assume the role with the SSM permissions, a Trust Policy must be added to the role.
+In order for Process Automation to assume the role with the SSM permissions, a Trust Policy must be added to the cross-account role in the remote account.
-Navigate to the _master account_ (the AWS account where Process Automation is hosted) and copy the **ARN** of the IAM Role associated with the Process Automation hosts (EC2, ECS, or EKS).
+First, navigate to the _master account_ (the AWS account where Process Automation is hosted) and copy the **ARN** of the IAM Role associated with the Process Automation hosts (EC2, ECS, or EKS).

 Navigate back to the _remote_ AWS account where the cross-account role can be modified.
 Click on **Trust Relationships** then click on **Edit Trust Policy**.
 Use the following Trust Policy: